Vitamin D – Its Role In Your Health

 Numerous studies of immune-related conditions like atopic dermatitis and rheumatoid arthritis have shown a link to low levels of vitamin D.

-Some researchers think vitamin D, due to its effects on the immune system, may also help with serious food allergies.
+Though in the case of food allergies, some researchers think vitamin D, due to its effects on the immune system, may play a helpful role.

 Vitamin D’s role in digestive diseases